JAlcocerT/JAlcocerT/content/blog/dev-web-adminpanel.md

 ### Manifest UseCases

-#### Headless CMS
+**Headless CMS**

-Via Flask, you can make a quick webapp to allow users to edit specific fields of your SSG Themes.
+Via Flask, you can make a quick webapp to allow users to edit specific fields of your SSG Themes...

+Or as I did recently with **NextJS**

 ---